 To print our wedding invitation card or to DIY wedding invitation card would require a lot thought and consideration.
 Both has their pros and cons.
 Of course, printing requires less effort and saves time.
 All you need to do is pick a design, fill in a form, approve the finalized copy before being sent for printing and wait.
 We also thought of designing our own wedding invitation card but unfortunately, our design skill sucks and if we were to hire a designer to do it, it might be expensive :X

 DIY Wedding Invitation Card

-- Heart shape craft punch
+Heart shape craft punch

-- Washi tape / Washi masking tape x 2 designs
+Washi tape / Washi masking tape x 2 designs